-The Olympic Games is set to take place in Tokyo, Japan in July as it stands, although there are ongoing talks by the International Olympic Committee (IOC) on potentially delaying the event yet again as the world continues its fight against coronavirus.
+The Olympic Games is set to take place in Tokyo, Japan in July as it stands.

 Well, that’s if they decide they want to turn professional after the Games.
-Whilst winning Olympic gold can be highly rewarding, it can also have the opposite impact, just ask Audley Harrison.
+While winning Olympic gold can be highly rewarding, it can also have the opposite impact, just ask Audley Harrison.

-2020 marks eight years since a certain Anthony Joshua won the final gold medal of the London Games, but where is he and the nine other Team GB members now?
+2021 marks nine years since a certain Anthony Joshua won the final gold medal of the London Games, but where is he and the nine other Team GB members now?

 Anthony Joshua: Gold (super heavyweight)